bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - Capitalization Rules for the Road

+- MEMORY TIP
+  - Think "Brand Name" or generic.
+Capitalize Accordingly.

 ### 91. Name, Rank, and Serial Number

 - Capitalization With Titles and Positions

+- MEMORY TIP
+  - If the title precedes the name in lieu of the title such as Mr., Ms., or Dr., Capitalize it.

 ### 92. Undercapitalized With No Regrets